seabasschang/OrchKids-Messenger/README.md

 ## Description
 This masterwork was composed by 3 Choate Rosemary Hall students - Connie Xiao, Sebastian Chang and Zhi Wei Gan.
 The program has the capability to translate/encode messages.
 It does **RSA** encryption, **Pig Latin** translation as well as **Morse Code** translation.
-It also has the capability to read previously translated messages from the file or console and convert it back to the original message.
+It also has the capability to read previously translated messages (in RSA) from the file or console and convert it back to the original message.

 Run the code, and you will be guided through instructions on how to use the program.